Tales of the Night Watchman: The Monster Movie Trilogy and Sequels (2013–2019)

 After Nora discovers that counterfeit twenty-dollar bills are passing through the coffee shop's register, she makes Charlie and Serena check every single one used in transactions.
 Serena finds one and confronts the customer trying to spend it, who flees.
 She chases after him and is captured by the minions of a decades-old counterfeiting operation in Chinatown.
 The Night Watchman infiltrates their warehouse in an effort to have save her but not before he confronts their leader, Anton Sebaum.
 This issue was illustrated by Jude Vigants (credited as "J. Vigants").

 It Came from the Gowanus Canal & It Came from the Gowanus Canal...Again!

 Serena fills up the coffee shop's office computer with articles about urban legends around the city.
 In particular, the Gowanus Golem, a toxic sludge monster that takes revenge on those who have slighted it.
 The creature has resurfaced after an extended dormancy and is quite real, especially to the Night Watchman.
 The story is set in Brooklyn's infamous Gowanus Canal, a real-life EPA superfund site.
-It was illustrated by Molly Ostertag.
+It was illustrated by Lee Knox Ostertag.

 In 2017, the Gowanus Golem returned.
 In this follow up to one of the series' most popular tales, Brooklyn's most toxic monster is after a couple of thugs responsible for the death of a young boy.
 There's only one problem: To stop him, the Night Watchman must protect one of the killers.
 This story is also a Christmas special and involves a subplot with Serena and a Christmas tree that Charlie brings into the apartment.
 It was illustrated by Brett Hobson, colored by Clare DeZutti, with a cover by industry veteran Tim Hamilton.
 It was numbered "Issue Seven" in sequence with "The Long Fall" issues.